 University-Garneau Node

 Not all land within the University-Garneau Node will be rezoned.
-As outlined on the map below, we recommend rezoning certain sites based on previous public feedback and policy direction from The City Plan and Scona district plan (24.12 MB).
+As outlined in the final draft rezoning proposal below, we recommend rezoning certain sites based on previous public feedback and local context, technical studies, and policy direction and policy direction from The City Plan and Scona district plan (24.12 MB).

 Interactive Rezoning Map